dotnet/docs/docs/framework/wcf/feature-details/http-transport-security.md

  Every certificate has two keys, a private key and a public key, and the two are known as an *exchange key pair*.
 In brief, the private key is known only to the owner of the certificate while the public key is readable from the certificate.
 Either key can be used to encrypt or decrypt a digest, hash, or other key, but only as contrary operations.
 For example, if the client encrypts with the public key, only the site can decrypt the message using the private key.
 Similarly, if the site encrypts with the private key, the client can decrypt with the public key.
 This provides assurance to the client that the messages are being exchanged only with the possessor of the private key because only messages encrypted with the private key can be decrypted with the public key.
 The site is assured that it is exchanging messages with a client that has encrypted using the public key.
 This exchange is secure only for an initial handshake, however, which is why much more is done to create the actual symmetric key.
 Nevertheless, all communications depend on the service having a valid SSL certificate.

 ## Implementing SSL with WCF
- HTTP transport security (or SSL) is provided externally to [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)].
+ HTTP transport security (or SSL) is provided externally to WCF.
 You can implement SSL in one of two ways; the deciding factor is how your application is hosted:

--   If you are using Internet Information Services (IIS) as your [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] host, use the IIS infrastructure to set up an SSL service.
+-   If you are using Internet Information Services (IIS) as your WCF host, use the IIS infrastructure to set up an SSL service.

--   If you are creating a self-hosted [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] application, you can bind an SSL certificate to the address using the HttpCfg.exe tool.
+-   If you are creating a self-hosted WCF application, you can bind an SSL certificate to the address using the HttpCfg.exe tool.

 ### Using IIS for Transport Security